mustpz/usv-digital-twin/README.md

-# High-Performance Digital Twin for USV Multispectral Camouflage Systems
+# Real-Time Digital Twin Prototype for USV Multispectral Camouflage Systems

 ## Project Vision
 A modular real-time digital twin framework for simulating environmental interaction and visual signature behavior of Unmanned Surface Vehicles (USVs).
-This project focuses on building a high-performance simulation environment to model multispectral camouflage responses under dynamic environmental conditions.
+This project focuses on building a real-time simulation environment to model multispectral camouflage responses under dynamic environmental conditions.
+Multispectral modeling is planned for future implementation and is not yet included.

 ## Current Demo
 ![Current Simulation State](screenshot.png)